 Graduate Scholarship, Fellowship, and Award Winners

-John Mahoney Research Fellowship – Kristen Dillender and David “Bo” Plumer; Ron & Leslie Walker Graduate Fellowships – Ftsum Asfaha and Kristen Dillender; Syndy M. Conger Essay Award – Kelly Schloss; Outstanding Teaching Assistant Award – Sheldon Gaskell.
+John Mahoney Research Fellowship – Kirsten Dillender and David “Bo” Plumer; Ron & Leslie Walker Graduate Fellowships – Ftsum Asfaha and Kirsten Dillender; Syndy M. Conger Essay Award – Kelly Schloss; Outstanding Teaching Assistant Award – Sheldon Gaskell.

-A CAS Graduate Student Research and Professional Development Fund grant was won by Kristin Dillender.
+A CAS Graduate Student Research and Professional Development Fund grant was won by Kirsten Dillender.

 Departmental and College Scholar Awards

 The Departmental Scholar awards are sponsored by the Illinois Centennial Honors College.
 Each semester, departments select the top student in each of their majors graduating that semester.
 Students are selected based on g.p.a. as well as honors and activities.
 Those selected receive a medallion to be worn at graduation.
 Our winners for this year are Jocelyn James and Rebecca Gonner.